Rhinoplasty Procedure (Nose Job) Miami,FL

 The external nose is then carefully examined and palpated.
 The dorsum, or bridge of the nose, is examined for any humps that may have to be reduced.
 The nasal bones are then palpated for irregularities, asymmetries, or curvatures.
 The nasal tip is then examined and palpated.
 The tip is examined for support, fullness, and width (Figure 12).
 The tip projection, which is the length of the tip from the base of the nose to the end of the tip, is examined.
 Tips that are too projected (Figure 13), or long, need to be reduced and those that are too short, may need to be lengthened.
 Tip rotation, which is the angle of the tip in relation to an imaginary horizontal line drawn at the base of the nose, is analyzed.
 Tips that are under-rotated, or “droopy” (Figure 14) need to be rotated up, while tips that are over-rotated and appear “piggy” need to be de-rotated or brought down.
 Certain nasal tips that move when the patient talks or smiles may require strengthening.

 What Does a Rhinoplasty Cost in Miami?

 The cost of a rhinoplasty procedure by Dr. Bustillo has a range from $6700.00 to $7300.00.
 This includes operating room and anesthesia.
 Dr. Bustillo only operates with board certified anesthesiologists associated with the Baptist Hospital Anesthesia Department.
-Dr. Bustillo does use nurse anesthetists in his practice.
+Dr. Bustillo does not use nurse anesthetists in his practice.
 While nurse anesthetists may be fine in a hospital setting where they work under an anesthesiologist, Dr. Bustillo does not think that they should work without the supervision of a board certified anesthesiologist in a surgery center.

 What is Computer Imaging for a Rhinoplasty?